 Ideally, your loved one should be refrigerated as soon as possible.
 It could take some time for your loved one to arrive at a place where there is refrigeration.
 As soon as possible after your loved one’s passing while respecting your wishes as a family, we suggest placing plastic bags filled with ice (or frozen gel packs) around the head to keep the brain cool.

 Use several gallon-size, re-sealable Ziploc-type plastic bags of ice or frozen gel packs around the head.
+(The bags should be about half-full.)
 Place the bags or packs at both temples, on the forehead, at the top of the head (as if it were a crown), and behind the head (as if it were a pillow).
 There is no need to place something on the face.
 Sometimes hospice staff can use a pillowcase or hand towel to discreetly hide the plastic bags/gel packs and keep them in place.

 Hospice can assist with this, if hospice staff has arrived.
 Certainly care facility staff can assist with this.